Frequently Asked Questions

 SocietyOne is not a payday lender.
 We look for creditworthy, quality borrowers who typically have established relationships with major banks.
 Our loans range up to 60 months, from $5,000 to $50,000, which does not fit with the definition of a payday loan.
 We think quality borrowers with good track records are not getting the best rate they deserve.

-SocietyOne is not a bank and will not become one.
+SocietyOne is not a bank.
 Marketplace lending provides a different and interesting alternative for creditworthy borrowers and fixed income investors to get a better deal.
 Part of the attraction is that it can provide better rates and returns without the infrastructure cost and complexity that comes from being a traditional bank or deposit-taking institution.

 SocietyOne offers fixed rate personal loans – which means the interest rate doesn’t change during the term of your loan so your repayments will remain the same.
 In addition we don’t charge early repayment fees if you want to pay off your loan earlier than you originally expected.
 Variable rate personal loan interest rates may go up and down during the loan term.